worldofmarcus/project-portfolio-2/README.md

 [Back to top](<#table-of-content>)

 # **Features**
 The features in the game are very straight forward.
-For me it was important with a intuitive interface that works the way the user expects it to.
-Some examples of features in the game are *choose difficulty level*, *toggle sound on/off*, *sound effects and animations to make it clear when user has clicked on the memory cards* and *possibility to always open start window from scoreboard menu*.
+For me it was important with an intuitive interface that works the way the user expects it to.
+Some examples of features in the game are *choose difficulty level*, *toggle sound on/off*, *sound effects and animations to make it clear when user has clicked on the memory cards* and *possibility to always open the start window from the scoreboard menu*.

 ## **Existing Features**